-Finding A Job VS Completing A Masters
+Finding A Job VS A Masters Degree

 From everyone here at The Graduate, we hope you’re staying safe.
 This means only leaving your home for essential shopping or exercise.
 While this is needed and important for everyone’s safety, it has caused a lot of disruption in people’s lives.
 Especially to students trying to decide whether to find a job or study to complete a postgraduate degree.

 This is a difficult choice without current circumstances.
 In this blog, we’re going to explore some of the benefits of both options, as well as some drawbacks that may come with either decision.

 How To Decide Between A Job & A Masters

 A lot of people will say the decision between choosing to find a job or complete a Masters degree is based on one question.
 Is a Masters or other postgraduate degree going to increase your chances of finding a higher paying job?
 This, of course, should be a factor in your decision but not the motivating factor.

 If you’re passionate about the subject you want to complete a Masters degree in and willing to work hard, you should go for it.
 But, if you’re only thinking about enrolling on a postgraduate course because of better job prospects or uncertainty about your future, there are other better options.

 With the right recruitment specialists, you can find a job role you’re passionate about.
 As well as learn skills that can help you advance up the job ladder.
 You don’t need to complete a postgraduate degree to find a job with room for progression.
 Analyse whether a Masters degree will immeasurably improve your job prospects in your chosen field.
 Then decide on which is the best option for you.